strtok, getenv,

 hidden internal state has thread storage duration, by

-calling the strtok
+calling the strtok function from separate

 threads with suitable external synchronization.